VOLCANO NATURALIST PROGRAM 2023

 Course Fee & Registration Dates

-• Registration fee includes course materials and book mailed to participants.
+• Registration fee includes course materials and book mailed to participants before the program begins.

 Course Requirements:

 • Anyone who is interested in learning more about Mount St. Helens is welcome to register as a participant.
-No prior knowledge of natural history is needed by participants, as all that is needed is a willingness to learn.
+No prior knowledge of natural history is needed by participants; all that is needed is a willingness to learn.

 • Participants must be at least 14* years of age.